 Now you know exactly what you need to do to clean the inside and outside of your refrigerator.
 Remember to pull your refrigerator away from the wall a couple of times a year to vacuum any dust around the coils.
 This will help your refrigerator run more efficiently and you don’t want dust bunnies living behind or under your refrigerator anyway!
 Do you have any tips to share for cleaning a refrigerator or keeping it clean?

-Next, learn how to clean your washing machine, tumble dryer, and dishwasher or, find out more helpful cleaning tips here!
+Next, learn how to clean your washing machine, tumble dryer, and dishwasher or, check out the best washing machines or find out more helpful cleaning tips here!